 “I can take the bus,” Carrie called back.

 “I can’t be late.
 Shut it off.”

-"He wants to meet me!"
-Carrie exclaimed when the screen displayed a chat-room return.
+“He wants to meet me!”
+Carrie exclaimed as the screen displayed a chat-room return.

 “Zamel?
 What’s with Zamel?”

 “He says he saw me at the funeral.”

 Jessie entered the room.
 “You don’t know him.”